applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 >>> HTML(show_T(seq1[0], seq2[0], traceback_matrix))
 ```

-While we just looked at Smith-Waterman alignment with affine gap scoring, Needleman-Wunsh is adapted in the same way for affine gap scoring.
+While we just looked at Smith-Waterman alignment with affine gap scoring, Needleman-Wunsch is adapted in the same way for affine gap scoring.

 The convenience functions we worked with above all take ``gap_open_penalty`` and ``gap_extend_penalty``, which we can see by calling ``help`` on the function.
 So, we can use those functions to explore sequence alignment with affine gap scoring.